Market Daily

-The Market Daily (traditional Chinese: 市場報; simplified Chinese: 市场报), also translated into English as Market Newspaper or Market News or is an economic newspaper based in Beijing, sponsored and owned by the People's Daily.
+The Market Daily (市場報 (市场报)), also translated into English as Market Newspaper or Market News or is an economic newspaper based in Beijing, sponsored and owned by the People's Daily.

 Market Daily was launched on October 1, 1979, after receiving approval from the Secretariat of the Chinese Communist Party.
-It is the first economic newspaper launched after the Chinese economic reform.
+It is the first economic newspaper launched after the reform and opening up.

 In April 2009, print version of Market Daily was discontinued.
 On June 1, its digital edition was launched.
 Currently, the newspaper is only available in digital newsletter format.